pavel-2020/devextreme-documentation/concepts/Common/TypeScript Support/05 Configure a Widget.md

 Any configuration object should have a specific type.
 In this example, the `options` object has the `dxChartOptions` type, which configures the **Chart** widget.
 Type names are formed by concatenating the widget name (in this example, `dxChart`) and `Options`.

 The part that preceeds the type is its namespace.
-DevExtreme widgets are declared in the following namespaces.
+DevExtreme UI components are declared in the following namespaces.

 - `DevExpress.viz.charts` - [dxChart](/api-reference/20%20Data%20Visualization%20Widgets/dxChart '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/'), [dxPieChart](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/') and [dxPolarChart](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/')
 - `DevExpress.viz.treeMap` - [dxTreeMap](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap '/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/')